-Over the past decades, transistors - the building blocks of the digital world - have been continuously scaled down in size, in order to increase performance and reduce power consumption, leading to better digital devices and an enhanced user experience.
+Over the past decades, transistors have been continuously scaled down in size to increase performance and reduce power consumption, leading to better electronics devices, able to do more useful, important, and valuable things faster, more clearly, and more efficiently; what the marketers call “an enhanced user experience.”

-In recent years, as the transistor has shrunk to a size now below a few tens of nanometers, the effort has created increasing challenges for every new generation of technology.
-One of the principle challenges has been undesirable leakage current, which now represents a significant proportion of the power consumption of the transistor.
+In recent years, as the transistor has shrunk to a size now below a few tens of nanometers, the effort has increased the challenges for every new generation of technology.
+One example is leakage current, which because transistors are so small, now represents a significant proportion of its power consumption.

 The FD-SOI innovations

-In 2012, ST, together with its partners, introduced new innovations in silicon process technology: Fully Depleted Silicon On Insulator, or FD-SOI.
-FD-SOI is a planar process technology that delivers the benefits of reduced silicon geometries while enabling a simplification of the manufacturing process.
+ST, together with its partners, alternatively introduced new innovations in silicon process technology that incrementally leverage existing manufacturing approaches.
+Fully Depleted Silicon On Insulator, or FD-SOI, is a planar process technology that delivers the benefits of reduced silicon geometries while actually simplifying the manufacturing process.

 |Learn more about FD-SOI technology|

 |FD-SOI: The only technology to not break Moore’s law|

 |FD-SOI: Efficiency at all levels|

 |White paper on our 28nm FD-SOI standard-cell libraries offer|